forcefulowl/image_classification/README.md

 <img src='/img/G1.png'>

+Validation experiment for Guideline 1.
+Four different ratios of number of input/output channels(c1 and c2) are tested, while the total FLOPs under the four ratios is fixed by carying the number of channels.

 **2. Excessive group convolution increases MAC**

 <img src='/img/G2.png'>

+Validation experiment for Guideline 2.
+Four values of group number g are tested, while the total FLOPs under the four values is fixed by varying the total channel number c.

 **3. Network fragmentation reduces degree of parallelism**

 <img src='/img/G3.png'>

+Validation experiment for Guideline 3. c denotes the number of channels for 1-fragment.
+The channel number in other fragmented structures is adjusted so taht the FLOPs is the same as 1-fragment.

 **4.Element-wise operations are non-negligible**

 <img src='/img/G4.png'>

+Validation experiment for Guideline 4.
+The ReLU and shortcut operations are removed from the bottleneck unit, separately. c is the number of channels in unit.

 **Conclusion and Discussions**